Deviations from $\mu$-$\tau$ symmetry using $\Delta$(27) group on neutrino masses and mixings: Summary and Conclusion

 We have discussed neutrino phenomenology by studying type-I seesaw mechanism with $\Delta$(27) symmetry group.
 The SM gauge group has been extended by adding additional two Higgs doublets, three right-handed neutrinos and two scalar triplets.
 The Higgs doublets account for charged- lepton mass and along with one scalar triplet, they account for Dirac neutrino mass.
 The other scalar triplet leads to heavy Majorana neutrino mass.
 With these, we construct a neutrino mass matrix consisting of a matrix which is invariant under $\mu$ - $\tau$ symmetry and a perturbed matrix.\\

-Further, we succeed to obtain neutrino mixing matrix consistent with recent experimental findings for both normal hierarchy and inverted hierarchy.
-In addition, the model also helps in finding effective neutrino mass parameters, $m_{ee}$, $m_{\beta}$, Jarlskog invariant, $J_{CP}$ for CP violation as well as in calculating baryon asymmetry through unflavoured thermal leptogenesis for both the hierarchical case.
-From figs. \ref{f8} and \ref{g8}, it is seen that the analysis shows slightly favourable of the prediction of $\theta_{23}$ mixing angle to higher octant.
-Also for normal hierarchy, baryon asymmetry $Y_{B}$ is consistent to the current experimental bound.
-However, for inverted hierarchy, it is three orders of magnitude greater than that of the current experimental bound.
-In this sense, the analysis favours normal hierarchy than inverted hierarchy.
+Further, we succeed to obtain neutrino mixing matrix consistent with recent experimental findings for both normal and inverted hierarchy.
+In addition, the model also helps in finding effective neutrino mass parameters, $m_{ee}$, $m_{\beta}$, Jarlskog invariant, $J_{CP}$ for CP violation as well as in calculating baryon asymmetry, $Y_{B}$ through unflavoured thermal leptogenesis for both the hierarchical case.
+Also the baryon asymmetry $Y_{B}$ is consistent to the current experimental bound in both the hierarchical case.
+In this sense, the analysis show favourable to both the hierarchical case. \\